dsccommunity/dsccommunity.org/content/guidelines/testing-guidelines.md

 ### Running Tests

-If configured all tests are automatically run using the CI pipeline via Azure Pipelines in the DSC Community Azure DevOps organization when updating the upstream repository.
+If configured, all tests are automatically run using the CI pipeline via Azure Pipelines in the DSC Community Azure DevOps organization when updating the upstream repository.